outscale/osc-bsu-csi-driver/docs/README.md

 **Notes**:
 * Parameter names are case sensitive.

+### ControllerExpandVolume

+Both cold volumes (volumes not mounted on a VM) and hot volumes (volumes mounted) can be resized.

+### ControllerModifyVolume

+Volume type (volumeType) and IOPS (iopspergb) may be changed using VolumeAttributeClasses.
+Both cold volumes (volumes not mounted on a VM) and hot volumes (volumes mounted) can be updated.

 ## Use with Kubernetes

 Following sections are Kubernetes specific.
 If you are Kubernetes user, use followings for driver features, installation steps and examples.

 ### Features
-* **Static Provisioning** - create a new or migrating existing BSU volumes, then create persistence volume (PV) from the BSU volume and consume the PV from container using persistence volume claim (PVC).
+* **Static Provisioning** - create a new or migrate existing BSU volumes, and mounts them in pods through persistent volume claims (PVC),
-* **Dynamic Provisioning** - uses persistence volume claim (PVC) to request the Kuberenetes to create the BSU volume on behalf of user and consumes the volume from inside container.
+* **Dynamic Provisioning** - use persistent volume claims (PVC) to create on-demand volumes and mount them in pods,
-* **Mount Option** - mount options could be specified in persistence volume (PV) to define how the volume should be mounted.
-* **Block Volume** (beta since 1.14) - consumes the BSU volume as a raw block device for latency sensitive application eg. MySql.
+* **Block Volumes** - mount raw block devices for latency sensitive application eg. MySql,
-* **Volume Snapshot** - creating volume snapshots and restore volume from snapshot.
+* **Volume Snapshots** - create volume snapshots and restore volumes from snapshots,
 * **Volume Encryption** - using Luks & cryptsetup.

 ### Prerequisites